Learn how to splice on a 3-strand rope

 Connection of your dead body, connection with the mooring chain or preset mooring lines for your cleats: there are plenty of opportunities to make splices when we practice the boat Learn how to do them with us !

-• No raging phenomenon thanks to the pod.
+• No chafing thanks to the pod.

 • 5 to 6.50 m: 10 mm rope and 6 mm chain